There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 Bonded Leather vs Faux Leather

 Faux leather is a type of synthetic leather made generally of polyurethane or vinyl.
-Faux leather is intended to look like real leather yet cost significantly less.
+Faux leather is intended to look like real leather yet costs significantly less.
 It is used often in the furniture industry and has the benefits of being inexpensive (compared to real leather), durable, and easy to clean.

 Bonded Leather vs Imitation Leather